kamalmukhalalaty/Portfolio/README.md

   <img width="910" alt="SARIMAX Top 5" src="https://user-images.githubusercontent.com/72153772/116601739-d000c800-a8f8-11eb-8798-25651c53afed.png">

- - Despite all this work on trying to build a SARIMAX model and finding the perfect exogenous data set to support its predictions, the manually tuned SARIMA Model previously built (2) outperforms all SARIMAX models. for that reason, I will use that model to do my one month out prediction.
+ - Despite all this work on trying to build a SARIMAX model and finding the perfect exogenous data set to support its predictions, the manually tuned SARIMA Model previously built (2) outperforms all SARIMAX models.
+For that reason, I will use that model to do my one month out prediction.

-4. Apply wining SARIMA model for 1-month prediction.
+4. Apply winning SARIMA model for 1-month prediction.

 <img width="909" alt="1 Month out prediction using Best Model" src="https://user-images.githubusercontent.com/72153772/116601894-ff173980-a8f8-11eb-9191-1a9e16d2dba7.png">